Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Methodology

-\paragraph{Policy generation \& individual construction.} Guided by the constructed prompts, the LLM ensemble generates multiple candidate policies in parallel.
-These policies are then executed by evaluators to assess their quantitative metrics.
-The raw data from these executions is processed by the behavior summarizer, converting it into IBE, and ultimately leading to the construction of the corresponding individual.
+\textbf{Policy generation \& individual construction.} (Line~\ref{offspring_generation} \& \ref{individual_construction}) Guided by the constructed prompts, the MLLM generates a candidate policy.
+The policy is executed by evaluators to assess the quantitative metrics.
+After that, the raw data from its executions is processed by the behavior summarizer, which converts it into BE and ultimately leads to the construction of the individual.
+This BE is stored and directly reused when the individual is selected as a parent in future generations (Line~\ref{obtain_BE}).

-\paragraph{Policy pool management.} Offspring individuals are filtered for redundancy and ranked based on their quantitative metrics.
-The top-performing and diverse candidates are then added back into the policy pool, enabling progressive refinement and sustained diversity over successive iterations.